Arsh-S/AutoNote/README.md

 **3. Set Environment Variables:**

-Create a .env file in the server directory with the following:
+Create a .env file in the root directory with the following:

 - `OPENAI_API_KEY`, from your OpenAI Api key"
 - `FIREBASE_SERVICE_ACCOUNT`, from your Firebase service account file, named `service_account.json`.